microsoftgraph/group-membership-management/README.md

         }
     ]

 The default configuration for the 'syncJobs' table is generated via an ARM template.
-For more details see the respective ARM template located under Service\GroupMembershipManagement\Hosts\AzureBackup\Infrastructure\data\template.bicep
+For more details see the respective ARM template located under Service\GroupMembershipManagement\Hosts\AzureMaintenance\Infrastructure\data\template.bicep

-The run frequency is set to every day at midnight, it is defined as a NCRONTAB expression in the application setting named 'backupTriggerSchedule' which can be updated on the Azure Portal, it's located under the Configuration blade for `<SolutionAbbreviation>`-compute-`<EnvironmentAbbreviation>`-AzureBackup Function App, additionally it can be updated directly in the respective ARM template located under Service\GroupMembershipManagement\Hosts\AzureBackup\Infrastructure\compute\template.bicep
+The run frequency is set to every day at midnight, it is defined as a NCRONTAB expression in the application setting named 'backupTriggerSchedule' which can be updated on the Azure Portal, it's located under the Configuration blade for `<SolutionAbbreviation>`-compute-`<EnvironmentAbbreviation>`-AzureMaintenance Function App, additionally it can be updated directly in the respective ARM template located under Service\GroupMembershipManagement\Hosts\AzureMaintenance\Infrastructure\compute\template.bicep

 # Setting GMM in a demo tenant